William Laws

 Bio

-Chris joined the History Department at North Carolina Central University in the Fall of 2015 in pursuit of an MA in History.
-Under the direction of Dr. Charles Johnson, he wrote a thesis entitled, “The Rich Man’s Memory that the Poor Man Buys: Analysis of Confederate Monuments in the Piedmont Region of North Carolina, 1868-1914.”
-He finished his MA in the Spring of 2017, concentrating in Public History with a minor in Public Administration.
+Dr. Laws joined the History Department at North Carolina Central University in the Fall of 2015 in pursuit of an M.A. in History.
+Under the direction of Dr. Charles Johnson, he wrote a thesis titled “The Rich Man’s Memory That the Poor Man Buys: Analysis of Confederate Monuments in the Piedmont Region of North Carolina, 1868-1914.”
+He finished his M.A. in the Spring of 2017, concentrating in Public History with a minor in Public Administration.

 Education